-London is known for its street markets and there are several markets around the city that are open every day.
+London is known for its street markets, and there are several markets around the city that are open every day.
 Here you’ll find everything from London souvenirs to food and clothes.
-London is an expensive city and if you want to buy something to take home with you, the street markets are a good alternative since prices are often slightly lower than in stores.
+London is an expensive city, and if you want to buy something to take home with you, the street markets are a good alternative since prices are often slightly lower than in stores.
 The most popular street markets in London are perhaps Camden Market, Portobello Market and Greenwich Market.

-See the spectacle of one of London’s largest skate parks
+See the Spectacle of One of London’s Largest Skate Parks

 On the Southbank below the Queen Elizabeth Hall is a large skate park where BMX riders and skateboarders gather every day to ride on ramps and do different tricks.
 In addition to this, there are also talented graffiti artists who paint awesome works to show off their skills.
 Even if you don’t go skateboarding or BMX-riding, this spectacle each day is still worth stopping by and checking out.

-Visit the memorial in Postman’s Park
+Visit the Memorial in Postman’s Park

-At King Edward Street, you’ll find Postman’s Park, which is located where the former headquarters of the General Post Office (GPO) were.
+At King Edward Street, you’ll find Postman’s Park, which is located where the former headquarters of the General Post Office (GPO) was.
 The park is especially famous for its monuments of everyday heroes who died trying to save others.
 It was in 1900 that George Frederic Watts drew up a wall with memorials of deceased everyday heroes that he feared might otherwise be forgotten.
-A new memorial for Leigh Pitt was added in 2007, who died trying to save a child from drowning.
+A new memorial for Leigh Pitt was added in 2007, to commemorate that he died trying to save a child from drowning.
 It was the first time in 78 years that a new person was added to the George Frederic Watts memorial wall.
 If you do not have time to visit the Postman’s Park during your London visit, there’s an app called “The Everyday Heroes of Postman’s Park”, in which you can read about all the people present on the memorial wall.